SAP-samples/abap-alv-google-upload-sheet/README.md

 # Limitations

 - The redirect URL called by Google requires a public domain server.
-- There is no way to use Enterprise user or SSO – every user needs a regular Google account.
+- There is no way to use an Enterprise account or logon to Google sheets via SSO  – every end user needs a regular Google account.

 # Known Issues